-Juliana White Bull-Taken Alive, director of the Office of Indian Education (OIE) said that, the OIE has successfully transitioned from the DOE to the Department of Tribal Relations (DTR), allowing for more flexibility to work with all schools that serve indigenous students.
-In partnership with the DOE, the OIE continues to provide input for the Civics Standards Work Group by advocating for the inclusion of the Oceti Sakowin Essential Understandings (OSEU).

-White Bull-Taken Alive presented an update on the Wóokiye - Očhéthi šakówiŋ Essential Understandings Project, that focuses on the region's Native American culture and traditions, with a grant from the Bush Foundation.

-Taken-Alive reported that at the Indian Education Advisory Council (IEAC) meeting April 23, 2020, they added a new member; a DOE representative; Joe Moran, director of policy and strategic initiative.

-OIE collaborating currently with DOE with Mid-continent Research for Education and Learning (McREL) Region 11 Comprehensive Center, Bright Spots Project and REL-Marzano Research Regional Educational Laboratory.

-White Bull-Taken Alive reported that the 2020 Indian Education Conference that was scheduled for October 2020, has been rescheduled to be held virtually, August 10, 2020.

-Joe Moran, DOE, told the board that an indigenous-needs assessment will gather a better understanding of how South Dakota teachers use Oceti Sakowin curriculum and help identify bright spots and successes.
+- 100 Juliana White Bull-Taken Alive, director of the Office of Indian Education (OIE) said that, the OIE - has successfully transitioned from the DOE to the Department of Tribal Relations (DTR), - allowing for more flexibility to work with all schools that serve indigenous students.
+In - partnership with the DOE, the OIE continues to provide input for the Civics Standards Work Group by advocating for the inclusion of the Oceti Sakowin Essential Understandings (OSEU). - 105 - White Bull-Taken Alive presented an update on the Wóokiye Očhéthi šakówiŋ Essential Understandings Project, that focuses on the region's Native American culture and traditions, with a grant from the Bush Foundation. - 109 - 110 Taken-Alive reported that at the Indian Education Advisory Council (IEAC) meeting April 23, - 111 2020, they added a new member; a DOE representative; Joe Moran, director of policy and - 112 strategic initiative. - 113 - 114 OIE collaborating currently with DOE with Mid-continent Research for Education and Learning - (McREL) Region 11 Comprehensive Center, Bright Spots Project and REL-Marzano Research Regional Educational Laboratory. - 117 - 118 White Bull-Taken Alive reported that the 2020 Indian Education Conference that was scheduled 119 for October 2020, has been rescheduled to be held virtually, August 10, 2020. - 120 - Joe Moran, DOE, told the board that an indigenous-needs assessment will gather a better - understanding of how South Dakota teachers use Oceti Sakowin curriculum and help identifybright spots and successes. - 124

 Susan Shebby, McREL, Region 11 Comprehensive Center, stated that her organization has been working with OIE and DOE in support of the initiative to support Native American education.

-Board of Technical Education Report
+128 Board of Technical Education Report

-Nick Wendell, executive director of the South Dakota Board of Technical Education (BOTE), presented an update to the Board regarding the Technical Institutes, beginning with a new state law that takes effect July 1, 2020, changing the names of the campuses from institutes to colleges.
-It changes the language not the mission, and better aligns South Dakota with the postsecondary industry across the country.
+130 Nick Wendell, executive director of the South Dakota Board of Technical Education (BOTE), colleges.
+It changes the language not the mission, and better aligns South Dakota with the